-- 7.1 Maintaining the register and establishing arrangements for its publication and inspection. - 7.2 Issuing certificates of good standing to registrants who wish to practise in another relevant European State. - 7.3 Referring any allegation received by the Council under Part V of the Order to a Practice Committee or to Screeners.
-This power may also be exercised by the Head of Fitness to Practise. - 7.4 Exercising the power under Article 22(6) of the Order to refer a matter for investigation as if it was the subject of an allegation. - 7.5 Subject to any appointments procedure established by the Council, appointing: - 7.5.1 Visitors under Article 16 of the Order; - 7.5.2 Members and Panel Chairs of the Practice Committees (collectively, the Health and Care Profession Tribunal (the Tribunal)) under rules 3 and 4 of the Health and Care Professions Council (Practice Committees and Miscellaneous Amendments) Rules 2009; and - 7.5.3 Legal Assessors, Registrant Assessors, and Medical Assessors under Articles 34 to 36 of the Order.
+- 6.1 Maintaining the register and establishing arrangements for its publication and inspection. - 6.2 Issuing certificates of good standing to registrants who wish to practise in another relevant European State. - 6.3 Referring any allegation received by the Council under Part V of the Order to a Practice Committee or to Screeners.
+This power may also be exercised by the Head of Fitness to Practise. - 6.4 Exercising the power under Article 22(6) of the Order to refer a matter for investigation as if it was the subject of an allegation.
+This power may also be exercised by the Executive Director of Regulation. - 6.5 Subject to any appointments procedure established by the Council, appointing: - 6.5.1 Visitors under Article 16 of the Order; - 6.5.2 Members and Panel Chairs of the Practice Committees (collectively, the Health and Care Profession Tribunal (the Tribunal)) under rules 3 and 4 of the Health and Care Professions Council (Practice Committees and Miscellaneous Amendments) Rules 2009; and - 6.5.3 Legal Assessors, Registrant Assessors, and Medical Assessors under Articles 34 to 36 of the Order.